jameskimmel/ZFS/The problem with RAIDZ.md

 9 sectors can be devided by 3.
 That gets us to 36k in total to store 16k.
 We expected a storage efficiency of 50%, but only got 44.44%!
-Why would you do that?
 That is WORSE than mirror!

 #### RAIDZ2 with 5 drives
 With 5 drives, we get a stripe 5 drives wide.